06naresh/Nextjs-projects-portfolio/README.md

 ## 🎯 Purpose
 The goal of this repository is to showcase my ability to build practical, hands-on Next.js projects.
-It serves as part of my portfolio for recruiters and collaborators.
+It serves as part of my portfolio for recruiters and collaborators

 ## 🚀 How to Run
 1. Clone the repository: